1. PLACE & HOURS OF BUSINESS

 6.1 Unless and until an alternative fee arrangement has been agreed and confirmed in writing by us the basis of our fees is by reference to time spent on your affairs.
 This includes advising, seeing you (and others, if necessary), travelling, preparing and checking documents, dealing with correspondence, making and receiving telephone calls, general care and conduct of your matter.

 6.2 Every fee earner’s time is charged at an hourly rate (+ VAT) which reflects overhead and profit costs.
-A solicitor’s current hourly rate is £190.
-The current hourly rate for Associate Members of CILEx is £110.
+Current hourly rates are £210 for a partner/consultant, £180 for a solicitor and £121 – £146 for other qualified fee-earners.

 6.4 In the event of your case involving exceptional circumstances (for instance, exceptional complexity or particular requirements as to speed) we reserve the right to increase the hourly rate for that particular work.